 Challenges for the construction industry

-Without a doubt, the biggest challenge facing building construction at the moment is the ongoing perfect storm of critical material supplies shortage and a deep labor and skills shortage, often made worse by inadequate training levels across the home construction industry.
+Without a doubt, the biggest challenge facing building construction at the moment is the ongoing perfect storm of critical material supplies shortage and a deep labour and skills shortage, often made worse by inadequate training levels across the home construction industry.

 Combined, these challenges first make it difficult to source materials for just-in-time delivery, and then have the people or contractors available to work those materials into the project.